cricanr/superMarioAPI/README.md

 #Architecture & code notes:
+The application is a REST API architecture developed in Scala using PlayFramework.
+The components are:
+* CSV Parser - data layer
+* a Service class - business logic layer
+* data models - transport layer objects
+* the controller class which defines the REST API interface and calls the service that will trigger the business logic, data layer operations

 ## Docker Version:
 You can also create a docker image of the application and run it using docker